mediative/sbt-mediative/README.md

 # Mediative SBT Plugins

-A collection of opinionated plugins to minimize boilerplate for setting up new Mediative SBT projects.
+A collection of opinionated plugins to minimize boilerplate when setting up new Mediative SBT projects.

 ## Getting Started